counsyl/stor/docs/path.rst

 ------
 ``OSPath`` objects returned from the ``path`` factory fully support all operations from the `path.py <https://pypi.python.org/pypi/path.py>`_ project.
 For a full listing of the supported methods, look at the `path API <https://pythonhosted.org/path.py/api.html>`_.
 Additional methods on ``OSPath`` are described below:

-.. automodule:: counsyl_io.os_path
+.. automodule:: storage_utils.os_path
-.. autoclass:: counsyl_io.os_path.OSPath
+.. autoclass:: storage_utils.os_path.OSPath
     :members:

     .. automethod:: __new__